jundalisay/superb/content/en/material/age-universe.md

 Both Newton and Descartes ascribe the cause of reality to vibrations of the aether.
 Superphysics interprets such vibrations as waves and is why Superphysics is technically [a wave-based science](social/economics/principles/intro/chapter-01/), notated by [qualimath](/superphysics/principles/chapter-04b) in order to realize shiny new spacetime and aethereal technologies.

 Newton explained that the vibrational Spirit operates on both gravity and impulses in the brain.
-This is why Superphysics has Material Superphysics for gravitational vibrations, and Medical Superphysics for 'brain vibrations'.
+This is why Superphysics has Material Superphysics for gravitational vibrations, and Medical Superphysics for 'brain vibrations' (soul vibrations).
 We also have Social Superphysics for social vibrations such as the ones that trigger economic, political, and social actions.
+We even test vibrations on plants, as part of Agricultural Supereconomics, by trying out different sounds to increase crop yield.

 We were able to unite Newton and Descartes because we went outside the box of Western Science and tapped what the Asian Sciences of Hinduism, Taoism, and the Ancient Greek had discovered much earlier.

-We were able to look into all of Western science and Asian science because the internet was invented and it allowed such information to be available to all.
+We were able to look into all of what Western science and Asian science had written down because the internet was invented and it allowed such information to be available to all.